 The inflammation causes swelling and irritates the intestine to cause it to contract faster and hence causes diarrhea.

-In children, the malabsorption due to the digestive problems can led to arrest in growth and development.
+In children, malabsorption due to digestive problems can lead to arrest in growth and development.
 The disease has a waxing waning character and relapses to occur in several episodes throughout life.

 Complications may develop in course of the illness.
 The inflammatory patches may heal to form scars that contract to cause strictures which can narrow the lumen of the affected segment and carries a risk of obstruction.

 The ulcers may deepen to form blind channels called fistulae that open into the lumen or externally on the skin of the anus.
 The lining of the lumen may develop deep and large cracks called fissures that are very painful.

 A thorough physical examination and a series of tests are required to diagnose CD.

 You may be advised a blood test which may reveal anemia, and an increase in the counts of white blood cells which signifies inflammation.
 Blood tests may be done to measure the titers of specific proteins produced by specialized cells of the active immune system.

 Some of these include tumour necrosis factor α (TNFα), C reactive protein (CRP), and antibodies like perinuclear anti-neutrophilic cytoplasmic antibody (P-ANCA), and anti-Saccharomyces cerevisiae antibodies (ASCA).
 Antibodies are specific proteins produced by white blood cells as a part of the immunological response.